How to Arrange Furniture: No-Fail Tricks

 Family Room Furniture Arranging: Add Storage

-Family rooms are oftentimes storage hubs.
+Family rooms are oftentimes storage hubs, so a good living room furniture arrangement makes room for cabinets, drop zones, and drawers.
 Consider freestanding pieces in a smaller room and wall-to-wall built-ins in a larger room.
 Make sure there is some storage near the TV for media items.

 Bedroom Furniture Arranging: Window Wall